21 Best Montessori Activities for Toddlers & Preschoolers In 2023

 There are so many free Montessori materials available online today.
 There are also many amazing Montessori stores online who are producing high quality Montessori friendly toys, games, and materials.

-Second hand stores and Dollar Stores are good places to find Montessori basics like practical life materials.
+Second hand stores and Dollar Stores are good places to find Montessori basics like practical life materials and books.
 You may already have a lot of materials at home to get your toddler or preschooler learning the Montessori way.